Dyalog/APLAutoHotKey/README.md

 - [ ] Left Alt
 - [ ] Right Alt
 - [ ] AltGr
+- [ ] Can translate JS key code into AHK SC scan code?

 ### Prefix key
 A **prefix key**, also known is a **dead key**, is a key which itself does not produce a character.
 After the prefix key is pressed, the next key may produce an APL glyph.